-- Relationships – There should be a method where employees are able to raise concerns about colleagues’ and managers’ behaviour and should feel protected from harassment and bullying.
+- Relationships – There should be a method where employees can raise concerns about colleagues’ and managers’ behaviour and feel protected from harassment and bullying.

-- Role – They should fully understand their role in the organisation and feel able to raise concerns if they have any about any conflicts or concerns they have over the role.
+- Role – They should fully understand their role in the organisation and raise concerns if they have any about any conflicts or concerns they have over the role.

-- Change – If organisational change is occurring, employees should feel that they are engaged in changes, and kept informed about issues that may affect them.
+- Change – If an organisational change occurs, employees should feel that they are engaged in changes and kept informed about issues that may affect them.

 Coping with stress in the workplace is something that people do in different ways.
-There are various things that could help.
+Various things could help to prevent a situation of you being dismissed whilst off with stress at work.
 Initially, it might be wise to have a conversation with your line manager about the stress you’re feeling and the reasons you think you may be suffering from stress.
 Your line manager might be able to help to reduce your workload or solve any pressing issues, which could give you some immediate relief from the stress you’re under.

 Other ways of helping cope with work-related stress yourself could include: